 The biggest impact we can have on the planet is reducing emissions today.
 This is supported by research published in Nature in 2021, which shows that early action is best.
 Achieving large emissions reductions by 2030, without ever reaching net zero, delivers a significantly better result than reaching net zero through a big improvement between 2040 and 2050.

 Early action leads to the best climate outcomes.
 This is clearly outlined in the charts below.
-The chart on the left shows the four routes to net zero analyzed by researchers and two routes (light grey dotted lines) which did not hit net zero in 2050.
+The chart on the left shows the four routes to net zero analysed by researchers and two routes (light grey dotted lines) which did not hit net zero in 2050.
 The chart on the right shows that these two scenarios led to lower over time temperature rises than many of the ‘net zero in 2050’ scenarios.

 Source: https://www.nature.com/articles/s41598-021-01639-y

 ‘Foundational’ industries such as cement, steel, and glass are responsible for 25% of global greenhouse gas emissions.
 These industries are often referred to as ‘hard-to-abate’ sectors due to the complexity of the carbon-neutral transition.
-Although it’s true that the path to decarbonize heavy industry is not straightforward, this terminology has partially shielded these industries from climate policy and political pressure to reduce their carbon footprint has been very light touch.
+Although it’s true that the path to decarbonise heavy industry is not straightforward, this terminology has partially shielded these industries from climate policy and political pressure to reduce their carbon footprint has been very light touch.

 Policymakers and governments need to focus on emissions reductions today, rather than holding their sights on net zero by 2050.
-Industry is not decarbonizing at the rate needed for the planet on its own.
+Industry is not decarbonising at the rate needed for the planet on its own.
 In fact, the emissions from the cement industry are currently going in the wrong direction.

 According to the latest tracking report from the International Energy Agency: “The direct CO2 intensity of cement production increased 1.8% per year during 2015-2020.
 In contrast, 3% annual declines to 2030 are necessary to get on track with the Net Zero Emissions by 2050 Scenario.”

-It is clear that policies that address decarbonization are required.
+It is clear that policies that address decarbonisation are required.
 But these policies need care and attention.
 The European Union’s ‘Emissions Trading Scheme’ is an example of a policy that needs an overhaul as, paradoxically, it incentivises clinker production in the cement industry in Europe.
 Clinker is the active ingredient in cement and its production is the most carbon-intensive component of cement production.
 The effect of this is that the EU has the highest levels of clinker in cement and therefore, cement production in Europe is more carbon intensive than most other markets.

 In order to transition the hard-to-abate industries to net zero there is no doubt that emerging technologies such as green hydrogen and carbon capture and storage (CCUS) will be required.
 However, there are scalable technologies that can be applied today to significantly reduce carbon emissions in the short term.
 The awareness of the suite of technologies available that will stop the blanket of greenhouse gases from getting thicker needs to grow.